 G Workforce development aid for managers ([Australian] National Centre for Education and Training on Addiction, 2005).
 Evidence-based strategies to address priority workforce development issues such as supervision, team building and performance appraisal, plus resources to help managers implement the strategies.
 Endorsed by the Australian government.

-For subtopics go to the subject search page and hot topics on why some treatment services more effective than others, matching alcohol treatments to the patient, matching interventions to the client’s ‘stage of change’, and individualising treatment.
-See also a reading list from a leading US analyst intended to help treatment services develop recovery-oriented programmes, and a resource list from the UK Substance Misuse Skills Consortium to (among other topics) help managers recruit and supervise staff, manage organisational change, and foster effective team working.
+more Search for all relevant Effectiveness Bank analyses or for sub-topics go to the subject search page or hot topics on why some treatment services are more effective than others, controlled drinking as a treatment goal, matching alcohol treatments to the patient, matching interventions to the client’s ‘stage of change’, and individualising treatment.
+See also a reading list (2013) from a leading US analyst intended to help treatment services develop recovery-oriented programmes, and a resource list (2014) from the UK’s Substance Misuse Skills Consortium to (among other topics) help managers recruit and supervise staff, manage organisational change, and foster effective team working.

 Links to other documents.
 Hover over for notes.
 Click to highlight passage referred to.
 Unfold extra text

 What is this cell about?
 The five-cell matrix row in which this cell is located focuses on generic processes common to treatment, whatever the setting or modality.
 Patients have to decide to get or accept help, find their way to treatment, decisions must be made about the objectives, form, intensity and duration of care, relationships forged, and attention paid to psychological problems and social circumstances which affect the chances of a sustained end to dependent substance use.